fairlearn/fairlearn-proposals/api/Updated-Metrics.md

 ## User Conveniences

-We can consider allowing the metric function given to `group_summary()` to be represented by a string.
+In addition to having the underlying metric be passed as a function, we can consider allowing the metric function given to `group_summary()` to be represented by a string.
 We would provide a mapping of strings to suitable functions.
 This would make the following all equivalent:
 ```python